Get Behind Me Satan: Tracks 1–7

 "My Doorbell" was released as the second single for the album on July 11, 2005.
 The song has been described as being reminiscent of Motown music.
 The song was recorded in two takes.
+Jack considers it to be the only "positive" part of the album, thematically.
+"My Doorbell" was nominated for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals in 2006.

+"Forever for Her (Is Over for Me)" was written spontaneously after a phone call Jack had, after which he said the first lyric, "I blew it," and continued to find words that rhymed as well as "play with the Vs." It was one of two songs on the album containing marimba instrumentation.

-"Little Ghost" is a bluegrass song which features Jack playing mandolin.
-Jack had written the song in ten minutes at a friend’s house.
+"Little Ghost" is a bluegrass song which features Jack playing a Gibson F-4 mandolin which he had purchased around the time of his acting role in Cold Mountain (2003).
+Jack had written the song in ten minutes at a friend's house.
 The song was under consideration for being the third single.
+The song was often performed live as a duet (whereas the album version is Jack performing different vocal tracks).

 "The Denial Twist" was the third and final single off the album, released on October 31, 2005.
-The song took the most amount of time to record, with three takes having been recorded throughout the sessions.
-The song features electric bass and Jack’s brother, Eddie Gillis, playing tambourine and shakers.
+The song took the most time to record, with three takes having been recorded throughout the sessions.
+The song features electric bass and Jack's brother, Eddie Gillis, playing tambourine and shakers.
+The song's surrealist music video was directed by Michel Gondry on the set of Late Night with Conan O'Brien.
+The lyric "never do it with a singer 'cause he'll tell everyone in the world" is about songwriters coming up with characters based on slice of life scenarios which is further depicted in Icky Thumps ninth track "Rag and Bone".

 "White Moon" is a ballad and is one of two songs that mention Rita Hayworth.
 On the first take of "White Moon", near the end of the song, a rack of bells can be heard crashing which was unintended.
-A second take was recorded with a guide vocal with the intent for it to be overdubbed later, but the first take would be ultimately chosen as it fit the tone of the album.
 The song was originally titled "White Moon and the Red Headed Guest".